jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- Allow some spells, like charge and swap, just interact with initial target?
+- Idea: A discard card that discards the following cards cast and gets you new cards

 - Question for Brad: Should Protection protect any single ally?
 So that it can work for both players if you stack it?
   - stash: "protection stackable"
 - Question for Brad: Do you like charge and should it trigger pickups when it moves you?